4 Things to Remember When Searching for a College Roommate

 How to find a College Roommate

-Your college may assign you a roommate based on your answers to a housing questionnaire, or let you find your own.
-However you go about it, finding a compatible college roommate depends on how you manage your roommate search, and how well you communicate your habits and how you like to live.
+However you go about it, finding a compatible college roommate depends on how you manage your roommate search, and how well you communicate your needs and lifestyle.
 Here are a few things to keep in mind.

-1. Be Honest in the College Roommate Questionnaire
+1. Be Honest in the College Roommate Questionnaire OR INTERVIEW

-- If your idea of clothing storage is the floor, say so.
+• Neatness.
+If your idea of clothing storage is the floor, say so.
 Nothing drives two sane people crazier than putting up with each other's idea of order.

-- Environment and sleep.
+• Environment and sleep.
 If you like being around high-energy people and loud music, make that clear.
 If you crave quiet and eight hours of sleep a night, admit it up front.
 If you need to get up early for class or athletic team training, or you are a night owl who can’t function before noon, say so.

-- Personal interests.
-Mention hobbies, religious observance, sexual orientation, gender identity, sports, recreational passions—anything that makes you who you are.
+• Personal interests.
+Mention hobbies, religious observance, sexual orientation, gender identity, sports, recreational passions — anything that makes you who you are.

 2. Think Twice about Rooming with a Friend